SMLaursen/SBT/README.md

 ## Security
 This is no way battletested!
 Relying on ERC20 based EUR and USD tokens enforces us to preapprove the relevant transactions and using the Ownable modifier helps in preventing unauthorized access.
+Principially having everything onchain grants us atomicity, such that the client's deposit is only accepted if it ultimatly ends up generating yield in the yield protocol.

 ## Further work
 * Attempt to interact with real 3rd party lending pools, DEXs and yield protocol.
 * Take spreads and potential lack of liquidity into consideration when interacting with the DEX and Lending Pool
+* Take gas-fees into consideration when choosing whether to rebalance i.e. maybe the parameters could also reflect the amount of funds deposited in the pool.
 * Model interest rates in the lending pool, and take these into consideration when interacting with it.
 * Make support for partial liquidations in the lending pool
+* Make Support for partial redemptions from the yield pool
 * Improve the MRM bookkeeping to only rebalance what's necessary, instead of rebalancing everything
 * ...